edgeofmagic/imgmatch/README.md

 turtle.jpg
 zebra.jpg
 ````
-We'll stipulate that aardvark.jpg is the same image as anteater.jpg, and tortise.jpg
+Also assume (for the sake of the example) that aardvark.jpg and anteater.jpg
-is the same image as turtle.jpg.
-They need not be exact duplicates&mdash;aardvark.jpg
+are the same image, as are tortise.jpg and turtle.jpg.
+They need not be exact
-could be a resized copy of anteater.jpg, or tortise.jpg could be a copy of turtle.jpg
+duplicates&mdash;aardvark.jpg might be a resized copy of anteater.jpg, or
-with increased JPEG compression, for example.
+tortise.jpg might be a copy of turtle.jpg with increased JPEG compression.

 Run the imgmatch command:
 ```` bash
 $ imgmatch
 ````
-Imgmatch creates a subdirectory named 'matches':
+When there are no command arguments, **imgmatch** creates a subdirectory named
+'matches' in the current working directory:
 ```` bash
 $ ls
 aardvark.jpg